bitcraftlab/wolfing/README.md

 ![Screenshot](wolfing-screenshot.jpg)

-This library is targetted at RaspBerry Pi, which is currently the only platform where Mathematica and WolframLang are available free of charge, for personal and educational use.
+This is the branch of the library that is targetted at **OSX with Mathematica Home Edition**.

 ### Examples